Apply for NACOE Scholarships Here

 • Log into your MSU student account and review Financial Aid package.
 This should include your financial aid eligibility.
 Contact Office of Financial Aid if you have questions about your level of need and if this includes Pell Grants.

-• BE AWARE that Legacy Scholarships through the College of Engineering have been suspended; however, there are Legacy Scholarships available through the MSU Foundation.
+• Legacy Scholarships available through the MSU Foundation.
 Please review their website for further information.

 Writing a Scholarship Essay